The World (archipelago): Purchase and development plans

-The World was supposed to be serviced by four major transportation hubs linked by waterways.
+The World was supposed to be served by four major transportation hubs linked by waterways.
 Land parcels were supposedly zoned for various uses: estate, mid-density, high density, resorts, and commercial.

 The plan was for utilities to be routed underwater, with pumping stations at each of the hubs pumping fresh water to the islands.
 Power was to be supplied by the Dubai grid and distributed through underwater cables.
 However, as of May 2025, no cables had been laid, and developers had to provide their own power using diesel generators.
 Wastewater and refuse systems are an individual concern for each island.